Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 **Changed Features**

 - UI Framework
-  - he Ecore_Buffer header has been changed to remove forward references to the enum type for C++.
+  - The Ecore_Buffer header has been changed to remove forward references to the enum type for C++.

 **Fixed Bugs**